An exact algorithm for the static pricing problem under discrete mixed logit demand: Introduction

-To accommodate heterogeneity across individuals, both \cite{gilbert2014mixed} and \cite{li2019product} consider a pricing problem under a \textit{mixed logit} (ML) model, a choice model that allows the price sensitivity parameter to vary across individuals.
-As showed by \cite{mcfadden2000mixed}, under mild regularity conditions, the ML model can approximate choice probabilities of any discrete choice model derived from random utility maximization (RUM) assumption, making it a popular choice model.
-However, as explained by \cite{li2019product}, the expected revenue function under the mixed logit model is not well-behaved and the concavity property with respect to the choice probabilities breaks down, even for entirely symmetric price sensitivities across products and segments.
+Only a few papers (\cite{gilbert2014mixed}, \cite{li2019product}, and \cite{GeerBranch}) consider pricing problems under a \textit{mixed logit} (ML) model, a choice model that better accommodates customer heterogeneity by allowing some parameter\ahmadreza{s} to vary across \ahmadreza{customer}s.
+As \ahmadreza{shown} by \cite{mcfadden2000mixed}, under mild regularity conditions, the ML model can approximate choice probabilities of any discrete choice model derived from random utility maximization (RUM) assumption, making it a popular choice model.
+However, as explained by \cite{li2019product}, the expected revenue function under the mixed logit model is not well-behaved\ahmadreza{,} and the concavity property with respect to the choice probabilities breaks down, even for entirely symmetric price sensitivities across products and segments.
 Accordingly, the theoretical results as well as the solution methods developed for other logit models do not apply to the pricing problem with demand characterized by a mixed logit model.

 In \cite{gilbert2014mixed}, the authors consider a ML demand model within a revenue-maximizing network pricing problem whose objective is to improve the performance of a congested network through the selection of appropriate tolls.
 The price sensitivity parameter is distributed across the population according to a continuous random variable.
 The authors rely on a tractable approximation of the ML pricing problem.
 Their approach consists of two phases.
-They first solve optimally a mixed integer program that approximates the original problem by assuming a simpler distribution for price sensitivity parameter.
+They first solve optimally a mixed integer program that approximates the original problem by assuming a simpler distribution for \ahmadreza{the} price sensitivity parameter.
 The optimal solution of this program is then considered as the starting solution of an ascent algorithm that is used to solve a differentiable optimization problem that better approximates the original ML pricing problem.

 In \cite{li2019product}, the authors assume that the market is divided into a finite number of market segments, with product demand in each segment governed by the multinomial logit model.
 The problem under investigation is therefore a price optimization problem with demand given by a \textit{discrete} ML model.
 To solve this problem, the authors propose two concave maximization problems that work as lower and upper bounds for the objective value of the revenue function, under some conditions.
 Then, they propose an algorithm that converges to a local optimum.